monopole/snt/basics/namespaces.md

 A command like `kubectl delete pod shoeShopServer` or the more dramatic `kubectl delete pods --all` implicitly operates only on the currently active namespace, leaving pods in other namespaces alone.
+A simple way to manage multi-tenancy.

 <!-- @getNamespaces -->
 ```